15 Tips to get Your Baby to Sleep Through the Night (That Probably Won’t Work)

 “This will remind him of the snuggly feeling of being in the womb and he will feel safer and therefore sleep longer and better.
 This helps babies experience less anxiety and prevents unnecessary wake-ups due to the startle reflex.”

-Sure…. yes, of course I tried this and I even got swaddles that I loved.
+Sure…. yes, of course I tried this and I even got swaddles that I loved, especially the Ergobaby swaddle.
 My baby looked super cute in them… but did he sleep longer and better?….
 No… he continued to wake every three to four hours, no matter how tight I strapped him. … sigh…

 “Stop breastfeeding him!”